Why you can trust cloud email despite Safe Harbor ruling

 As we’ve seen, the EU privacy changes are proving beneficial.
 Companies are having to up their game in the way they protect personal data.
 And vendors have already raised the standards of their contractual obligations to EU enterprise customers.

-QUADROtech’s role is to help you migrate your email ecosystem to whatever platform suits your needs, wherever that may be.
+Quadrotech’s role is to help you migrate email to Office 365.
 We’re confident that our contracts and those of our partners will meet whatever the authorities throw at us, now and in the future.